tjizep/treestore/README.md

 + **treestore_journal_upper_max**
 If the journal reaches this limit then no new transactions are started and the journal is merged back
 + **treestore_efficient_text**
-Defaults to FALSE.
+Defaults to false.
 If set to TRUE treestore will use much less memory (usually half) at the expense of performance.
 Experiment - your milage may vary
 + **treestore_predictive_hash**
 Defaults to true. enables/disables the predictive hash can improve performance on some queries
 + **treestore_collumn_cache**
-Defaults to true. enables/disables the collumn cash should be left enabled
+Defaults to true. enables/disables the collumn cache, should be left enabled unless ultra low memory use is required
 + **treestore_reduce_tree_use_on_unlock**
 Defaults to false. releases shared tree cached pages on every unlock also releases readlocks every time.
 Its a good option for memory constrained environments
 + **treestore_current_mem_use** can be queried to retrieve the current treestore memory use